aderbique/CSE571/assignments/assn1/ASSIGNMENT1.md

 ## Exercise 1.3 (15pt)
 ### Prompt
 Consider a modified version of the vacuum environmentin which the geography of the environment—its extent, boundaries, and obstacles—is unknown, as is the initial dirt configuration.
 The agent can go Up and Down as well as Left and Right.The agent can sense its current location and whether there is dirt in it. *The performance metric is to clean the space.*

+a) Can a simple reflex agent be perfectly rational for this environment?
+Explain.
+b) Can a simple reflex agent with a *randomized* agent function (i.e., the action may be a random choice from a set) outperform a simple reflex agent?

 ### Response

 ### Exercise 1.4 (15pt)
 You are to design an agent that moves from a start location to a goal location with obstacles in between.
 Assuming that your agent knows about the start and goal locations and can sense its current location.
 However, it can only detect an obstacle when it is next to it (i.e., tactile sensing).
 A simple method that allows the agent to solve the problem is to follow the procedure: